Architect-focused, code-referenced, sustainability-driven. Full URLs are kept for transparent citation and specification workflows.

 Designing with Low-Flow Faucets: Performance and Aesthetics

-New low-flow faucets employ a mix of aerators, laminar flow devices, and pressure-compensating valves, which enable them to maintain performance with less water volume.
+New low-flow faucets use aerators, laminar flow devices, and pressure-compensating valves to maintain usable performance with less water volume.

-- Aerators: Mix air with water to provide a full stream at reduced volume.
+- Aerators: Mix air with water to provide a fuller stream at reduced volume.

-- Laminar Flow: Ideal for healthcare or lab environments requiring splash-free, non-aerated flow.
+- Laminar flow: Useful for healthcare or lab environments requiring splash-free, non-aerated flow.

-- Pressure Compensators: Regulate output for consistent flow across variable pressures.
+- Pressure compensators: Maintain consistent output across variable pressures.

 - Confirm sink depth and spout height to prevent splash-back at low flows.

-- Coordinate with mechanical engineers concerning supply pressure consistency.
+- Coordinate with mechanical engineers on supply pressure consistency.

 - Detail faucet height and reach relative to basin geometry for usability.

-Thoughtfully integrated, low-flow fixtures support both design quality and sustainability metrics without sacrificing aesthetic or comfort concerns.
+Integrated properly, low-flow fixtures support both design quality and sustainability metrics without sacrificing comfort.

 How Faucet Flow Rates Matter for LEED and WELL

-LEED v4.1 Water Efficiency (WE) Credit: Indoor Water Use Reduction
+LEED v4.1 Water Efficiency: Indoor Water Use Reduction

 WELL Building Standard v2